Data-Driven Resilience Assessment against Sparse Sensor Attacks: Data-Driven Sparse Observability Index from Poisoned Data

-This theorem says that, under the full row-rank condition of $ X^- $, the poisoned data $ (X,Y) $ are informative for $ \rho $-sparse observability when the vector $ Yz $ has strictly more than $ 2 \rho $ nonzero entries and the number of attacks is at most $ \rho $.
-This condition seems conservative, but this condition is necessary to guarantee resilience under worst-case attacks.
-In a model-based setting, the measurement matrix $ C $ is given and hence the nominal measurement structure is known even in the presence of $ l $-sparse attacks.
+This theorem shows that the poisoned data $ (X,Y) $ are informative for $ \varrho $-sparse observability when $ \|Y_{\Gamma^\complement}z\|_0 > \varrho $ (not $ \| Yz \|_0 > \varrho$) holds for all $ \Gamma \supseteq \A $ with $ |\Gamma|\leq \ell $.
+Considering that the model-based $ \delta $-sparse observability condition is characterized as $ \|\bar Cv\|_0 > \delta $ (c.f., Proposition~\ref{proposition:sparse observability}), the data-driven condition seems conservative.
+However, this data-driven condition is necessary to guarantee resilience under worst-case attacks.
+In a model-based setting, the measurement matrix $ C $ is given and hence the nominal measurement structure is known even in the presence of $ \ell $-sparse attacks.
 By contrast, in a model-free setting, we do not know the nominal measurement structure.
 That is, it is unclear whether each element of the poisoned data $ Y $ is a nominal or attacked output, and hence, even output data that have not actually been attacked must be interpreted as if they possibly have been attacked.
-Roughly speaking, in a model-free setting, sensor attacks not only affect the actually poisoned measurements but also cause \textit{misunderstandings} that make attack-free measurements appear as if they have been poisoned, which leads to the $ 2\rho $ condition.
-An illustrative example in the next section provides further explanation.
+Roughly speaking, in a model-free setting, sensor attacks not only affect the actually poisoned measurements but also cause \textit{misunderstandings} that make attack-free measurements appear as if they have been poisoned, which leads to the conservative condition.
+This highlights a limitation in assessing system resilience using poisoned data.
+An illustrative example in Section~\ref{section:simulation} provides further explanation.

-\begin{remark} Due to the condition of $ 2\rho $, if only the poisoned data $ (X,Y) $ are given, it is generally impossible to know the exact sparse observability index $ \delta^{\max} $ of the system, and we can obtain only a conservative $ \rho^{\max} $.
-Therefore, in this situation, it is generally not possible to assess the exact resilience level of the original system.
-This highlights a limitation in assessing system resilience based on poisoned output data. \end{remark}